Charlotte Carrington-Farmer

 • General Burnside and the Civil War with the Bristol Historical and Preservation Society

-Dr. Carrington-Farmer is the coordinator for Core 102, and heavily involved in the First Year Roger Seminar.
-Learn more here.
-Dr. Carrington-Farmer uses ‘Reacting to the Past’ (RTTP) in Core 102.
-See the ‘Trial of Anne Hutchinson’ game in action here.
-RTTP involves elaborate games, set in the past, in which students are assigned roles informed by classic texts in the history of ideas.
+Dr. Carrington-Farmer uses ‘Reacting to the Past’ (RTTP) in her classes.
+RTTP involves elaborate games, set in the past, in which students are assigned roles informed by important texts in the history of ideas.
 This allows students to “live” in a particular historical moment and take control of the classroom.
-Dr. Carrington-Farmer is part of the RWU team who received an Endeavor Grant to pioneer the pedagogy at RWU.
-See here.
+Dr. Carrington-Farmer was part of the RWU team who secured an Endeavour Grant to implement RTTP on campus, and she has run training sessions for faculty on the RWU campus, at different New England institutions, and national and international conferences.

 Dr. Carrington-Farmer has won the following awards for teaching at RWU: